ABOUT

 MEET ROSA

-Rosa Mar Tato Ortega is a Spanish‑Australian visual artist and creative collaborator based on the Mornington Peninsula.
-With a postgraduate degree in Fine Art from RMIT and a multilingual perspective, she is recognised for her capacity to produce work both independently and in dynamic collaboration- work that persistently challenges the constraints of traditional, object‑based art
+Rosa Mar Tato Ortega is a Spanish-Australian visual artist and creative collaborator based on the Mornington Peninsula.
+With a postgraduate degree in Fine Art from RMIT and a multilingual perspective, her practice moves fluidly between independent work, curatorial frameworks, and deeply collaborative projects that challenge the constraints of traditional object-based art.

-At the heart of Rosa’s practice lies a profound commitment to deep listening.
-Her work unfolds through dialogue, community engagement, or immersive research - weaving together narratives of history, culture, place, and environment to bring layered meaning to her work.
+At the heart of Rosa’s work lies a sustained commitment to deep listening.
+Her projects unfold through dialogue, community engagement, and immersive research, weaving together narratives of place, memory, culture, and environment.
+Across both her artistic and curatorial work, she is driven by the creation of encounters that invite attention, connection, and new ways of seeing.

 Rosa’s referees attest to her capacity to work both independently and in collaboration, facilitating outcomes that are dynamic in scope and impact.
 Colleagues and collaborators consistently note that her projects encourage audiences to look beyond the boundaries of traditional, object-based art.